-The programme assumes a modest level of activity in 2020-21, before accelerating in the subsequent years.
+The programme had assumed a modest level of activity in 2020-21, before accelerating in the subsequent years.
+However, due to Covid 19 restrictions this work could not be carried out and has been forwarded to 2021/22.
 This means we will be able to review the programme proposals alongside the stock condition survey results.
 It also means that BHA is not in the position of seeking to put more substantial levels of work on site, at the height of the uncertainty and risk caused by Covid-19.